PedroBenvenutti/PedroBenvenutti/README.md

 ## Welcome to my GitHub!

 #### Hello there!
 My name is **Pedro Benvenutti** and I am a student of **Analysis and Software Development**.
-I have a passion for programming and I am currently focusing my studies on Python, particularly its libraries such as Pandas, Selenium, Django and Flask.
+I have a passion for programming and I am currently focusing my studies on DevOps and Python.

 #### In addition to **Python**, I am also looking forward to learning other technologies such as SQL, AWS, JavaScript, HTML, and CSS.
 I believe that having a diverse set of skills can help me to become a more versatile developer.